SAPInsideTrackBrisbane/sitbne-site-generator/content/posts/2018-11-15/index.md

 # Session Overview

-## Session 1: Fiori Launchpad from a UX a& Security Perspective
+## Session 1: ABAP in the cloud
-### ( Colleen Hebbert / Jakob Kjaer )
+### ( Graham Robinson - SAP Mentor )
-This is absolutely not the title of this post, which will be updated as sooon as it is available
+Graham captivated us all last time with his talk on ABAPGit.
+With the most recent developments SAP decided that ABAP deserves a place in the cloud and Graham is here to help explain what that means.

-## Session 2: ABAP CDS Development Overview
+## Session 2: Our journey into the world of CDS
-### ( Surya )
+### ( Surya Reddy )
-Talk details to be updated as soon as they are available
+Come join us for a session on how our goal to support the implementation of ABAP applications using ABAP CDS views was achieved at one of our large public-sector clients.
+Along the way we will show you some of the technical capabilities of CDS views and compare it with the traditional approach of application development using core ABAP.